encord-team/encord-active/docs/docs/workflows/identify-outliers-edge-cases.md

 ![label-quality-outliers-slider.png](../images/label-quality-outliers-slider.png)

-When you have identified outliers of interest use the [tagging](../user-guide/tags) or [bulk tagging](../user-guide/tags) feature to select a group of images.
+When you have identified outliers of interest use the [individual tagging][individual-tagging] or [bulk tagging][bulk-tagging] feature to select a group of images.
 After creating a tagged image group, you can access it at the bottom of the left sidebar in the _Actions_ tab.

 ![label-quality-outliers-tagging.png](../images/label-quality-outliers-tagging.png)